-Academic or Recreational Music Lessons – What’s Best for You?
+Professional or Recreational Music Lessons – What’s Best for Your Child?

 Knowing the TYPE of music tuition you are getting, will help you decide how much time your child needs to practice at home.